 Definition of Efficient Equipment

-To qualify for this measure the installed equipment must be a low flow showerhead rated at 2.0 gallons per minute (GPM) or less.
+To qualify for this measure the installed equipment must be a low flow showerhead rated at least 0.5 gallons per minute (GPM) less than the existing showerhead.
 Savings are calculated on a per showerhead fixture basis.

 Definition of Baseline Equipment